hamzhk15/skillx-1/README.md

 # This is our first repo under Skill-x program
-This is created by Hamzh
+This is created by Hamzh Koujan
+Date: 2/3/2022